sashacsy/arca-docs/docs/how-to/access-control/embargo.md

 Your object should now be restricted from unauthorized users.

+!!! warning "One embargo per item"
+    It is possible to create more than one Embargo for a given item.
+Each Embargo **acts independently from the others**: that is, if Embargo 1 exempts Bob, and Embargo 2 exempts Sally, then **neither Bob nor Sally can access the object** because they are each blocked by one of the Embargoes.
+    Instead of creating multiple Embargoes with exempt users, add **all exempt users** to a single Embargo.

 ## Embargo permissions

 The Embargo module comes with three Permissions that can be granted to different Roles, set at `/admin/people/permissions`: